Visa (NYSE:V) PT Raised to $258.00 at Morgan Stanley

-Visa (NYSE:V) had its price objective upped by equities researchers at Morgan Stanley from $253.00 to $258.00 in a note issued to investors on Tuesday, The Fly reports.
-The brokerage currently has an “overweight” rating on the credit-card processor’s stock.
-Morgan Stanley’s price objective points to a potential upside of 13.43% from the stock’s previous close.
+Visa (NYSE:V) had its price objective increased by equities researchers at Morgan Stanley from $253.00 to $258.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “overweight” rating on the credit-card processor’s stock.
+Morgan Stanley’s price objective would suggest a potential upside of 12.17% from the stock’s current price.

-Other research analysts also recently issued research reports about the stock.
-Robert W. Baird reaffirmed a “buy” rating and set a $256.00 price objective on shares of Visa in a research note on Sunday, April 11th.
-Jefferies Financial Group upgraded Visa from a “hold” rating to a “buy” rating and upped their price target for the stock from $195.00 to $250.00 in a report on Wednesday, January 13th.
-KeyCorp lifted their price target on shares of Visa from $210.00 to $225.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 13th.
+Several other brokerages also recently weighed in on V. Credit Suisse Group boosted their price objective on shares of Visa from $255.00 to $265.00 and gave the stock an “outperform” rating in a report on Friday, January 29th.
 Deutsche Bank Aktiengesellschaft boosted their price target on Visa from $220.00 to $270.00 and gave the stock a “buy” rating in a research note on Thursday, January 14th.
-Finally, Barclays upped their target price on Visa from $230.00 to $250.00 and gave the company an “overweight” rating in a research report on Tuesday.
-Five investment analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus target price of $229.00.
+Robert W. Baird reiterated a “buy” rating and issued a $256.00 price objective on shares of Visa in a report on Sunday, April 11th.
+Sanford C. Bernstein began coverage on shares of Visa in a research note on Tuesday, January 26th.
+They set an “outperform” rating and a $232.00 target price on the stock.
+Finally, KeyCorp raised their price target on shares of Visa from $210.00 to $225.00 and gave the company an “overweight” rating in a report on Wednesday, January 13th.
+Four investment analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $229.00.

 Visa Company Profile